spacotto/grimoire/C/bitwise-operations.md

 >Bitwise operations work on integer types (`char`, `short`, `int`, `long`).

 ## Useful Terms
+### Octet
-- **Octet.** A unit of digital information in computing and telecommunications that consists of **8 bits**.
+A unit of digital information in computing and telecommunications that consists of **8 bits**.
 The term is often used when **the term byte might be ambiguous**, as the term byte has historically been used for storage units of a variety of sizes.
 ```
 0000 0010				// This is how an octet looks like
 ```

 >[!TIP]
 >Use a **Programmer Calculator** to visualise bytes and bits.

+### Mask
+A **(bit)mask** is a binary value used to selectively manipulate specific bits within another binary value through bitwise operations.

 ## Bitwise Operators
 ### AND (`&`)